Beeketing/beeswagger/README.md

 ```

 # Note
-Using comment of field (service) for description of this field (service)
+- Using comment of field (service) for description of this field (service)
+- Swagger file will be gen in same direction of proto file